SEED-platform/OEP/SEED Benchmark/guides/OEP Benchmark Implementation Guide.md

 For either URL enter the password: MLLk7aCPvz2cBTP3pV3Y

-Select &quot;Install for all Users&quot;
+Select "Install for all Users"

-Go to Setup, search for Installed Packages, confirm &quot;OEI Platform&quot; is installed
+Go to Setup, search for Installed Packages, confirm "OEI Platform" is installed

-In App launcher, select &quot;OEI&quot; App, view the tabs.
-The &quot;Premises&quot;, &quot;Benchmark&quot;, &quot;Account&quot;, and &quot;Contacts&quot; tabs/objects are used for the Benchmark use case.
+In App launcher, select "OEI" App, view the tabs.
+The "Premises", "Benchmark", "Account", and "Contacts" tabs/objects are used for the Benchmark use case.
 They are documented at the field level in the OEP Data Model [1].
 The OEP Data Model includes field level mappings from ENERGY STAR Portfolio Manager and SEED to Salesforce.
-It also includes identification of which fields are updated for the &quot;Update Label &amp; Properties&quot; and &quot;Update Label&quot; updates via MuleSoft API.
+It also includes identification of which fields are updated for the "Update Label & Properties" and "Update Label" updates via MuleSoft API.

 # 3: Docker MuleSoft solution